Shenfield High School: School grounds

-Performing arts

-Shenfield runs concerts, which showcase the musical talent of the school.
-Traditionally, 2 Christmas concerts are held in early December, combining solo performances with ensemble items such as the school orchestra, swing band, and the traditional singing of carols by Year 7 students.
-Other ensembles include the Junior Wind band for younger students, and smaller groups such as the flute group and the clarinet group.
-The school also has a similar Easter Concert, and a musical is held nearer the end of the school year.
-In recent years, Shenfield has performed Joseph, Bugsy Malone, Back to The 80's, The Music Man, The Wizard of Oz, The Four Seasons of Wounded Knee, High School Musical, We Will Rock You, Shrek the musical, Our House and bring It On made an appearance this year, musicals and showcases all run by current head of drama Emma Sherwood.

 Academic

 Shenfield High School was rated as "Good" (Level 2) overall by OFSTED, when the previous inspection happened on 11 November and 12 November 2014.
 The previous OFSTED inspection took place on 23 September and 24 September 2009, at which point the overall performance was rated as "Satisfactory" (Level 3).
 The school's specialist status as a Business and Enterprise school has opened a wider range of business-oriented subjects within the school, including Business Studies (at GCSE, A-level and BTEC level 2 & 3), Accounting, Law and Economics.
 Many subjects are also encouraged to relate aspects of their teaching to business life.
 The schools' specialist status is confirmed until 2010.

 Key Stage 3

 Key Stage 3 at Shenfield High School enjoys above average academic success, with an aggregate average score of 246 in 2005, with the Essex Local Authority average at 224, and national average at 217.
 This is a trend that has continued on from previous years.
 Students are examined in English, Science, and Maths at KS3 level, in the National Curriculum assessment exams.
 Around 80% of students passed each of these exams in 2005.